top of page

 Almost every puppy is exposed to the coccidia parasite and then carry the protozoa in their digestive systems.
 Many puppies are never physically affected by this protozoa.

 Stress (such as when a puppy leaves its litter-mates for a new home) can cause the coccidia to flourish by multiplying rapidly, and this can lead to coccidosis.
 The highest incidence of Coccidiosis is in the first 21 days after a dog has changed owners and moved to a new residence.
 Some puppies may have mild symptoms that might go unnoticed (i.e., mild diarrhea) and eventually disappear, while other puppies display highly virulent infections.
 These puppies may display symptoms such as diarrhea with mucus and blood, poor appetite and vomiting.
 In extreme cases, the puppy can get severely dehydrated and if left untreated it can be fatal.
-The susceptibility of puppies to this disease varies.
+The susceptibility of puppies to this protozoa varies.

 Ponazuril is a medication that recently has been shown to be highly effective in treating coccidia.
 Many experts now agree that Ponazuril is more effective than, and superior to Sulfadimethoxine.

-However a puppy with a normal stool sample can still develop Coccidiosis when they are transferred to there new home.
+A puppy with a normal stool sample can still develop Coccidiosis when they are transferred to there new home.
 Because some pets never show any signs, fecal tests during physical examinations are considered standard practice for puppies.

 Diagnosis can be done in one of two ways: via fecal sample by a Vet or via educated evaluation of clinical findings by the breeder/owner or the Vet.
 Via fecal sample is not straightforward.
 Coccidiosis can often be missed.
 Even when a flare is at it's worst, the oocysts may not be shedding in every single stool.
 Therefore, a negative report does not rule out Coccidia.
 You may have to do a repeat stool sample.
 Generally the best way is to combine the fecal test results with the observation of other symptoms such as diarrhea, lethargy, weight loss and so on to come to a conclusion.

-Disinfectants containing qua-ternary ammonium compounds have been found to kill Coccidia oocysts at the manufacturers.
-Sanitation is the single most important prevention of Coccidiosis.
 Clean up and dispose of feces as soon as possible, disinfect runs, cages and food bowls every day to destroy infective organisms.

 Coccidia can spread from one pet to another.
 However, healthy adult pets are very unlikely to contract the parasite.
-Because of this, it is uncommon for newly adopted puppies or kittens to spread the disease to established adult animals in the house.
+Because of this, it is uncommon for newly adopted puppies or kittens to spread the protozoa to established adult animals in the house.
 If an adult dog is infected with Coccidia, it's often because he already has a weakened immune system due to another illness or health condition.

 Giardia: